bgt30/OneVoice/README.md

 ## Limitations

-- Currently only processes videos less than 10 minutes in length
 - Main language is limited to English (original) to Korean (translation)
-- Processing performance depends on GCP API limitations and server performance
+- Dubbing quality depends on the GCP API

 ## License